Rain activated art

-Rain activated art is a kind of street art, called "rainworks" by the creator, Seattle artist Peregrine Church.
-It utilizes a superhydrophobic coating on a sidewalk which is invisible when dry, but when it rains, reveal a pattern created by the artist.
+Rain-activated art, also known as Rainworks by the creator Peregrine Church, is a kind of street art that utilizes a superhydrophobic coating which becomes visible under rain.
+The invisible, non-toxic and water-based spray lasts up to four months on sidewalks.
 As of March 2015, there are approximately 25 installations in Seattle, supported by a grant from Awesome Foundation, and several more commissioned pieces at and around the Hands On Children's Museum in Olympia, Washington.
 Church started creating the works in Seattle in May, 2014.